Improving Indoor Air Quality—Community Spotlight

 What do you think is the most pressing challenge facing your organization and/or the community you serve?

 Red Hook has suffered decades of environmental racism and injustice, from geographic isolation resulting from the construction of the Brooklyn Queens Expressway to the long-term environmental impact of the Columbia Smelting and Refining Works site to disinvestment in the Red Hook Houses.
-Residents living in Red Hook Houses (Census Tract 85) are disproportionately affected by environmental hazards as evident in recent health data; the area falls within the 94th percentile in the country for asthma diagnosis.1 Within New York State’s recent “Disadvantaged Community” map, Census Tract 85 is identified with several alarming indicators: 74th percentile for asthma emergency room visits, 99th percentile for potential exposure to PM2.5, 60th percentile for premature deaths, and 62nd percentile for COPD emergency room visits.2 Within the EPA’s EJScreen tool, Red Hook Houses Census Tract 85 has additional environmental justice indicators: rating in the 99th percentile in nearly every category and above the 90th percentile in every socioeconomic indicator.
+Residents living in Red Hook Houses (Census Tract 85) are disproportionately affected by environmental hazards as evident in recent health data; the area falls within the 94th percentile in the country for asthma diagnosis.1 Within New York State’s recent “Disadvantaged Communities” map, Census Tract 85 is identified with several alarming indicators: 74th percentile for asthma emergency room visits, 99th percentile for potential exposure to PM2.5, 60th percentile for premature deaths, and 62nd percentile for COPD emergency room visits.2 Within the EPA’s EJScreen tool, Red Hook Houses Census Tract 85 has additional environmental justice indicators: rating in the 99th percentile in nearly every category and above the 90th percentile in every socioeconomic indicator.

 One challenge we face currently in healthy housing for Red Hook families is the impact of several mega-construction projects happening in the community since 2020, including a Superfund remediation, a large-scale resiliency project in NYCHA, development of last-mile warehouses, and the expansion of cruise ships docking on Red Hook’s port.
 The NYCHA construction project, which is the result of a $500-million investment in resiliency infrastructure as a result of damage from Hurricane Sandy in 2012, has disrupted quality of life, deeply impacted respiratory health, and caused stress and anxiety among community members.
 All at once in the spring of 2020, the development was transformed into a construction zone: Scaffolds were erected on every building, all benches and playgrounds were removed, and 457 mature trees were cut down.
 Under the umbrella of a project that aimed to strengthen resilience, the temperatures skyrocketed, toxic soil was left in large piles for months, and community members were left with the complete absence of outdoor space at the height of the pandemic.